Mouli-Patibanda/webscrapping/README.md

 # webscrapping
- extracting text(question) from a web pages
+ extracting questions from the site